G-Professional/PS2-USB-C-PD-mod/README.md

 *WARNING: This was designed for my specific needs.
 I did not check to see if this will work for every fat model PS2.
 I would not be surprised if other models/PSU use different voltages.
 Sending more voltage than a device needs will damage it!

+*2nd WARNING: I've noticed that under heavy load, my ps2 will turn off.
+This happens when plugging in usb items, using a harddrive along with a disc in the system, and any combination.
+Perhaps a trigger board with higher amps will fix this.
+The current one has an output of 12.1V @ 5A max.

 First step is to short these 2 small middle pins on the trigger module.
 This will enable 12V.
 Check with a multimeter to ensure 12V +-.1V.
 If it is too low, the PS2 will not stay powered on.
 Too high and it will probably damage the PS2.

 <img src="https://github.com/chucacabrawow/PS2-USB-C-PD-mod/blob/main/images/Trigger_Mod.jpg" width=30% height=30%>